 A few years ago I first noticed that for one full day just before I get my period, I’m always incredibly irritable.
-Minor disagreements, tiny inconveniences, bad smells—all things mildly annoying—make my blood boil.
-You might think that after so many instances of this, I would come to expect it and sort of schedule it in: “Okay, I’m going to be crabby that day.
-Better not leave the house.”
+Minor disagreements, tiny inconveniences, bad smells all make my blood boil.
+You might think that after so many instances of this, I would come to expect it and sort of schedule it in.
 But in reality, it always takes me at least half a day to recognize the underlying reason for my irritability.
-That means, for at least the first half of one day every month, I just think everyone is a jerk (though, to be honest, many people are just jerks…but it’s worse when hormonally unbalanced).
+That means, for at least the first half of one day every month, I just think everyone is a jerk.

 And I have it easy: my single PMS symptom lasts for one day and is relatively mild.
 In fact, what I experience isn’t really premenstrual syndrome in the clinical sense; it’s just a symptom related to the fluctuation of hormones in my body prior to my menstrual period.
 Women who suffer from actual PMS often must grapple simultaneously with several emotional, physical, and behavioral symptoms—sometimes for as long as a week or two.
 According to some experts, there are as many as 200 PMS symptoms, which affect all PMS sufferers in unique combinations and intensities.
 Of course, no one gets all 200 symptoms; the most common ones are irritability, weepiness, mood swings, breast soreness, bloating, weight gain, acne, food cravings, fatigue, headaches, abdominal cramps, and lower back pain.
 For some women, PMS strikes with such severity that it interferes with their daily activities, causing them to miss work or school, avoid social situations, or lash out physically or verbally.
 Whether you fall into this category or, like me, are merely annoyed by premenstrual symptoms, you should be able to find relief through the suggestions below.